TheZoq2/dcs_on_linux/README.md

-https://github.com/opentrack/opentrack Opentrack works out of the box with libevdev joystick output, however this requires you to bind headtracking for every aircraft (and doesn't play well with Il-2 BoX or Falcon BMS).
+https://github.com/opentrack/opentrack Opentrack works out of the box with libevdev joystick output, however this requires you to bind headtracking for every aircraft (and doesn't play well with Il-2 BoX or Falcon BMS.)

 A better option is to enable wine (freetrack and npclient) output instead of joystick axis output.